montoyamoraga/tiny-trainable-instruments/docs/2-wiring.md

 ### Serial

-With a serial cable into a computer.
+Use a micro USB cable to connect to a computer.

+### Servo

+The servo we are using has three cables:

+* Yellow: signal
+* Orange: power
+* Brown: ground